A Thousand Years: Chart performance

 "A Thousand Years" became a sleeper hit globally, accumulating its sales over several years.

 On the week of October 23, 2011, the song debuted at number 63 on the US Billboard Hot 100 chart, and number 70 on Canadian Hot 100.
 It eventually peaked at number 31 on the Billboard Hot 100, giving Perri her second top 40 hit.
 By July 2013, the song has sold over three million digital downloads in the US.
 As of June 2014, the song had sold 3,657,000 copies in the US.
-On March 3, 2022, the single was certified diamond by the Recording Industry Association of America (RIAA) for selling ten million units in the United States.
+On June 30, 2026, the single was certified diamond by the Recording Industry Association of America (RIAA) for selling thirteen million units in the United States.

 In the United Kingdom, the song reached number 32 on its original release in 2011.
 The following year, after the release of The Twilight Saga: Breaking Dawn – Part 2, it peaked at number 13.
 In 2013, it reached a new peak of 11.
 It has since been certified five-times platinum by the British Phonographic Industry (BPI), denoting sales equivalent to 3 million units.

+As of April 2026, the song had accumulated over 27.1 million video creations on TikTok, ranking 17th among the most-used songs on the platform worldwide.

 Cover versions

+Scottish-American actor & singer John Barrowman covered the song on his 2014 studio album You Raise Me Up.

 In March 2018, mothers of children with Down syndrome in the United Kingdom produced a video cover of the song for World Down Syndrome Day that went viral.
 Christina Perri declared her support for the idea and waived any copyright claim to the music in support of the campaign.
-As of June 2024, the video has over 11 million views.
+As of September 2026, the video has over 12 million views.

+In 2026, the song was featured prominently in Shrinkings third season, with Perri also performing it with the cast for a behind the scenes video.